blocky/iac/README.md

 To get started, fork and clone the repo.

-Next, you will want to crate a configuration for the infrastructure that you would like to run.
+Next, you will want to create a configuration for the infrastructure that you would like to run.
 To do so, create a file `terraform/main.tf` that describes your development infrastructure.
 For example, my `main.tf` looks like this: